rusty-brown/fine-fractals-zoom-videos/README.md

 ## CPUs consumption

-All calculation happen in PathCalculationThread.
+All calculation happen in `CalculationPathThread` which computes calculation paths for each `MandelbrotElement`

 ExecutorService uses N-1 CPU cores.